-- 1. Animals must be owned by 4-H exhibitor, in the exhibitor's possession and enrolled online on 4HOnline (https://v2.4honline.com) by the applicable deadline which is May 15 for all sheep. - 1.
-All market lambs and commercial ewes MUST be taken to a designated location for weigh-in and tagging in April. - 2.
+- 1. All market lambs and commercial ewes MUST be taken to a designated location for weigh-in and tagging in April. - 2.
 4-H members NOT enrolling animals online by the May 15th deadline, will be ineligible to show. - 3.
 All sheep must be entered in to Fair Entry (https://fairentry.com).
-This deadline will be determined annually by the 4-H Extension Educator. - 4.
-Please see above for the required ID or the Animal Identification section (pg.
-23) to be eligible to show at the Warren County 4-H Show. - 840-RFID and 5-digit county tags will be available at the Extension Office if needed. - 2.
+This deadline will be determined annually by the 4-H Extension Educator. - Please see above for the required ID or the Animal Identification section (pg.19) to be eligible to show at the Warren County 4-H Show. - 840-RFID and 5-digit county tags will be available at the Extension Office if needed. - 2.
 Tattooing, Ear notching etc. required by each species must be done by May 15th. - 3.
 Your animal must have the necessary physical ID (840-RFID, county tags, etc.) in their ear before the species check-in at the 4-H fair.
-If they do not, you will not be permitted to enter the barn. - a) The species superintendent is not responsible for this task but can provide guidance when requested. - b) If your animal has lost/missing tags, these animals must be retagged before species check-in. if these tags are not replaced before this time, you will not be permitted to enter the barn.
+If they do not, you will not be permitted to enter the barn. - The species superintendent is not responsible for this task but can provide guidance when requested. - b) If your animal has lost/missing tags, these animals must be retagged before species check-in. if these tags are not replaced before this time, you will not be permitted to enter the barn.
 To get replacement tags, you need to contact the 4-H Youth Development Educator. - 5.
 All livestock must enter and leave as designated by the fair schedule (pg.
 9).
 No animals may leave the fair unless the family has consulted with the 4-H Barn Superintendent, 4-H Educator and 4-H Fair Board President.
 In the case of a sick animal, the vet must also be consulted to discuss if the animal needs to leave early.
 A 4-H member, without approval, who chooses to take their animal(s) home prior to the release time will incur the following penalty: 4-Her will not be allowed to participate in the 4-H livestock auction of the current fair (with any species, animals can be eligible for barn bid sale) and will forfeit all ribbons and awards for this project for the current year. - 6.
-See Warren County 4-H Animal Rules and Guidelines (pg.20) for more guidance on exhibiting an animal project.
+See Warren County 4-H Animal Rules and Guidelines (pg.16) for more guidance on exhibiting an animal project.